jacksonexe/lethal-company-prop-hunt/README.md

 You need to have .net runtime v8 installed and on your path.

 Props win if all hunters die or the clock reaches midnight.
 Hunters win if all props are eliminated.
 No mosters spawn, all flashlights/walkie-talkies are infinite energy, and props cannot exit the map.
+You are given some default money to be able to go to different planets and buy other gear.

 By default the following keybinds exit:
 | **Key** 	| **Description**                                                                                       	| **Prop Only** 	|